john-a-flinn/JohnFlinn.github.io/projects/react.md

 </Card.Body>

 ```

 ---

-Function to get a working data and time for the header
+Function to get a working date and time for the header.

 ```cpp